SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 ![alt text](images/readme_gr2_addon_060.png)

-## Download

-[**Download the latest release from here**](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/releases/latest).
-It's the ``io_scene_gr2.zip`` file in the latest release's Assets list. **DON'T UNZIP IT!** Blender directly handles it as such .zip file.

-## Installation

-Install it in your Blender app **[through the usual means](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html)** (Edit menu > Preferences > Add-ons > Install > Enable).
-If you had a previous version of the add-on installed, disable and remove it first).

 **For directions on its usage, please consult our [**WikiPedia**](https://github.com/SWTOR-Slicers/WikiPedia/wiki).**

 ## Settings

 This Add-on comes now with a series of 'quality-of-life' settings that, for certain uses of SWTOR assets (artistic, mostly), can save us a lot of work. **All settings have tooltips explaining their functions**.
-They are about dealing with the fact that SWTOR game assets usually come in sizes, axis order schemes, and other details, that require massaging to be able to work with some of Blender's more advanced features (physics simulations, non-SWTOR armatures-based custom rigs, etc.) that require things such as real world-like sizes or no 'soft' transforms getting in the way.
+They are about dealing with the fact that SWTOR game assets usually come in sizes, axis order schemes, and other details that require massaging to be able to work with some of Blender's more advanced features (physics simulations, non-SWTOR armatures-based custom rigs, etc.) which need things such as real world-like sizes or no 'soft' transforms getting in the way.

 All that said, **the Add-on's default settings are perfectly fine** for having everything work as expected (**they match the behavior of previous versions**).
 Set to those, our other Add-ons (Character Assembler, Area Assembler, ZG SWTOR Tools) won't notice any difference.